hsf-training/hsf-training-databases-basics/_episodes/09-opensearch-queires.md

 pip install opensearch-py
 ```

+TODO: Say a few words about python environments

 ## Creating an Index
 Index is a logical namespace that holds a collection of documents.
 It defines the schema or structure of the documents it contains, including the fields and their data types.